The David L. Head Foundation

 About the genesis of the GTW Project

 It began one quiet winter evening in November of 1996.
-At home, while viewing a PBS documentary on the Transportation Rail Industry in America, I noticed that there was no mention of the African-American contributions.
+While viewing a PBS documentary on the Transportation Rail Industry in America at my home, I noticed that there was no mention of the African-American contributions.
 Deep feelings of anger mixed with frustrations stirred within me.
-I began to remember as a child my troubling history lessons, which left me feeling invisible.
+I began to remember troubling history lessons from my childhood: lessons which left me feeling invisible.

-In a world, which is so diverse, one would expect that history be painted with a much broader brush.
-Too many of our African American pioneers have been passed over or mentioned briefly, devoid of personality, with no human sense of their unyielding dreams in the face of enormous adversity.
-Can someone, in God`s name, tell me why our significant American deeds are still continuously suppressed today?
+In a world which is so diverse, we should expect history be painted with a much broader brush.
+Too many of our African American pioneers have been passed over or mentioned briefly, devoid of personality, with no recounting of their unyielding dreams - and considerable skills - in the face of enormous adversity.
+Why, I wonder, are our significant American deeds are still suppressed, even today?

-In my search I came across a courageous pioneer who pressed on with his dreams during a very difficult historical period of race relations.
-As I began to look deeper into the life of this man, I became truly amazed by his achievements.
-I grew to admire this forgotten genius that had been totally excluded from the New York transit annals.
+In my search, I came across a courageous pioneer who pressed on with his dreams during a very difficult historical period of race relations.
+As I looked deeper into the life of this man, I became truly amazed by his achievements.
+I grew to admire this forgotten genius who had been totally excluded from the New York transit annals.

-Black history should not be regulated outside of the American experience but rather at the core of its existence.
-Granville T. Woods voice yells out, echoing in my mind to reveal his untold saga.
+Black history should not be regulated outside of the American experience…but rather at its core.
+Granville T. Woods’ voice cried out to me, echoing loudly in my mind to reveal his untold saga.
 So began my journey……..